Uncommon Accessibility Issues You Probably Aren't Aware Of

 Inadequate signage

 The absence of braille or large print signs can restrict access for people with vision impairments.
 To be considered compliant with the Americans with Disabilities Act, buildings must adhere to strict building code guidelines.
-These include the incorporation of accessible signage such as braille and large print in elevator, office, restroom, and storage and staircase signs.

 For the full list of instructions and requirements pertaining to effective communication under the ADA, press here.